moorepants/eme171/content/pages/instructor-guide.rst

 veiwable so no private information should be shared here.** These can be things that need to fixed on the website, ideas for improving the course, things that suck about the course, etc. Where appropriate, use the assignee and labels features to help keep issues organized and easy to filter.
+Both TAs and the instructor are responsible for maintaining and addressing this list.

-You're also encouraged to add to this guide to help improve the operation of the course in the future.
+Both TAs and instructors are expected to add to this instructor guide to help improve the operation of the course in the future.

 At the end of each quarter, all instructors should meet to reflect on how the course/quarter went.
 Notes from this meeting should be added to the `Github